Understanding the Dangers and Taking Action

 Radon is a colorless, odorless, and tasteless gas in the environment.
 It is formed by the breakdown of uranium in soil, rock, and water and can seep into homes through cracks and gaps in the foundation and through well water.

 Radon exposure is a significant health concern.
-Prolonged exposure to high levels of radon can increase the risk of lung cancer, particularly in non-smokers.
-Radon is the leading cause of lung cancer among non-smokers and is responsible for thousands of deaths each year.
+Prolonged exposure to high levels can increase the risk of lung cancer, particularly in non-smokers.
+Moreover, it is the leading cause of lung cancer among non-smokers and is responsible for thousands of deaths each year.
 Other health effects may include respiratory issues and an increased risk of certain types of cancers.

 Radon Levels in New York, Vermont, and Maryland